-Instrument-assisted soft-tissue mobilization (IASTM) is a form of therapy where an “Instrument” or a “Tool” is used in place of therapist’s hands.
+Instrument-assisted soft-tissue mobilization (IASTM) is a form of therapy where an “Instrument” or a “Tool” is used in place of the therapist’s hands.
 Patients with muscular-skeletal problems involving muscles and soft tissue (i.e. ligaments, tendons and fascia) who suffer from chronic pain may have their tissue “locked” in the healing cascade and unable to recover.
-IASTM creates micro trauma to the blood supply around the injured site, in order to stimulate the body’s natural healing and immune system.
+IASTM creates micro-trauma to the blood supply around the injured site, in order to stimulate the body’s natural healing and immune system.

 Once the body incurs an injury, the immune response aims to prevent further damage and repair the wound as quickly as possible, hence scar tissue.
 Scar tissue is not the same as the original skin, muscle, ligament, or tendon.
 The formation of scar tissue within the muscle is laid down in an irregular pattern, with limited functional strength.
 This is why there may be a reduced range of motion and pain in a muscle or joint that has been injured, or why a scar on the skin surface looks "tight" and non-uniform.

-IASTM is also used to identify abnormal tissue tension throughout the length of the body, which the patient may be totally unaware.
+IASTM is also used to identify abnormal tissue tension throughout the length of the body, which the patient may be totally unaware of.
 IASTM treatment breaks up scar tissue at an injury site to initiate an inflammation response.
 This inflammation leads to the absorption of scar tissue and the production of new collagen to repair the injury site.
 Combined with controlled exercise, stretching, and cold therapy after treatment, the body restores normal tissue structure and function.
 Treatments are short, specific, and effective for a wide variety of ailments.
-The effects of IASTM include pain relief, increased flexibility, increased strength, enhanced recovery, and in most cases complete resolution of symptoms.
+The effects of IASTM include pain relief, increased flexibility, increased strength, enhanced recovery, and in most cases the complete resolution of symptoms.